Basic Object Oriented Programming (OOPs) Concepts in Python

 Description function for Audi | oops concepts in python

-When the function is called using the object audi then the function of class Audi is called, and when it is called using the object bmw, the function of class BMW is called.
+When you call the function using the object audi, it calls the function of class Audi.
+Similarly, when you call it using the object bmw, it calls the function of class BMW.

 Data Abstraction